πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 Accept responses

-Turned off (so responses aren't accepted) when the copied form is first created.
+Turned off when the copied form is first created.

 Questions

-The copied form is populated with all questions from the original form.
-Inherited settings:
+The copied form includes all questions from the original form, including:

-• Individual options in any dropdown, multi-select, or radio group fields
+• Individual options in dropdown, multi-select, or radio group fields

 Logo and branding